univec-ai/postvec/web/docs/guides/enable.md

 );
 ```

-Returns the registry id.
+The function returns the registry identifier.

 If the table already has a populated `vector(N)` column, use
 [`adopt()`](/docs/guides/adopt) instead. `enable()` will not take it over.

-## Before you call it
+## Requirements

 - The table is ordinary or partitioned, not `TEMPORARY`.
 - It has a primary key.
 - The model exists in `postvec.models` and has an embed route.
-- You own the table (or you are superuser).
+- The invoking role owns the table or is a superuser.

 ```sql
 SELECT name, model_type, target_dim FROM postvec.models ORDER BY name;